Ska punk: Decline and revival (2000s–present)

-Ska and reggae influenced rock music retreated to niche status by the first decade of the 2000s, with many major acts, such as the Mighty Mighty Bosstones and Ska-P taking an extended hiatus, and chart success eluded most bands of the genre.
+Ska and reggae influenced rock music retreated to niche status by the 2000s, with many major acts, such as the Mighty Mighty Bosstones and Ska-P taking an extended hiatus, and chart success eluded most bands of the genre.
 Some acts continued to produce such music through the decade, spearheaded by groups from Southern California (the home of ska-punk pioneers Sublime) such as Slightly Stoopid, Long Beach Shortbus, Long Beach Dub Allstars, and Tribal Seeds.
 Chart success returned in 2018 when the Interrupters scored a minor hit with their song "She's Kerosene", that peaked at No. 4 on the Billboard Alternative Songs chart and No. 1 on the RPM Canadian rock/alternative chart.
 Detroit ska punk outfit the Suicide Machines released a new album titled "Revolution Spring", released in March 2020 on Fat Wreck Chords.
 The Planet Smashers released "Too Much Information" on Stomp Records in 2019 and continue to play shows in the U.S. and Canada.
-The duo 100 gecs incorporated ska punk elements into their 2019 song "Stupid Horse" from their album 1000 Gecs, as well as throughout their album 10,000 Gecs, released in 2023.
+The duo 100 Gecs incorporated ska punk elements into their 2019 song "Stupid Horse" from their album 1000 Gecs, as well as throughout their album 10,000 Gecs, released in 2023.

 Ann Arbor, Michigan–based ska punk band We Are the Union released "Self Care" in 2018 and tour frequently.
 Their trombone player, Jeremy Hunter, runs the YouTube channel called Skatune Network, where they post ska and ska punk covers of video game soundtracks, cartoon themes, pop punk, and other genres, garnering a significant international following online and releasing several albums.
 BrooklynVegan has written, "You can't talk about the renewed interest in ska without talking Jeremy Hunter".
 Buck-O-Nine released a new album titled: "Fundaymental" in 2019.
-Other artists that continue to tour or put out music on a regular basis include: Kill Lincoln, Omnigone, Catbite, Big D and the Kids Table, Streetlight Manifesto (and by extension Bandits of the Acoustic Revolution), Five Iron Frenzy, Pilfers, Mad Caddies, Voodoo Glow Skulls, Joystick, Hans Gruber and the Die Hards, Mike Park's The Bruce Lee Band, Tape Girl, Poindexter, Noise Complaint, Skatsune Miku, Sad Snack, Monkey, Catbite, Young Costello and the Interrupters.
+Other artists that continue to tour or put out music on a regular basis include: Kill Lincoln, Chudson, Omnigone, Catbite, Big D and the Kids Table, Streetlight Manifesto (and by extension Bandits of the Acoustic Revolution), Five Iron Frenzy, Pilfers, Mad Caddies, Voodoo Glow Skulls, Joystick, Hans Gruber and the Die Hards, Mike Park's The Bruce Lee Band, Tape Girl, Poindexter, Noise Complaint, Skatsune Miku, Sad Snack, Monkey, Young Costello and the Interrupters.